 Actor Allusion: Lady is voiced by Britt herself, and also shares the same color scheme as the Queen of Night from Mumfie, another show Allcroft worked on before.

-Creator Backlash/Creative Differences: While the Awdrys often cooperated with the show on early seasons, and even wrote some new novels for extra material, Rev Awdry was rather critical of its attempts at original stories due to their lack of realism towards railways, most infamously "Henry's Forest".
+Creator Backlash/Creative Differences: While the Awdrys often cooperated with the show on early seasons, and even wrote some new novels for extra material, Rev Awdry was rather critical of its first attempts at original stories due to their lack of realism towards railways, most infamously "Henry's Forest", as well as "crane shunting" Thomas into unlikely stories to keep him the main character.
 Christopher Awdry also disliked some of his newer stories to contribute to the show, as well as being forced to make more Thomas-centric stories to tie in on it's main character.
 Allegedly the Awdrys' ties with the show were more or less severed after the reverend wrote angry letters to Mitton and Alcroft about the state of the third and fourth seasons, considering them to be acting "pompous" with his work.

 To a lesser extent original director David Mitton, who was cynical about the CGI transition, but otherwise had faith in the series going on after his departure.